philippekerstens/Group-3/README.md

 ### This project focus was chosen as we wished to choose something relevant to our current times and events, and in regards of covid, we discovered the potential for improving and avoiding these issues in the future, or at least aiding those that wish to avoid such crisises again.
 ## Links and Sources
 ### Slideshow  : https://docs.google.com/presentation/d/19MMd_3xDyaQTVIac4mx9ayKighQCOw1OY78eupEQc3c/edit?usp=sharing
-### Database 1 : https://apidocs.covidactnow.org/ - API for covid data
-### Database 2 : https://healthdata.gov/Hospital/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/anag-cw7u - hospital aggregated data
+### Database 1 (Hospitals) : https://healthdata.gov/Hospital/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/anag-cw7u - hospital aggregated data
-### Database 3 : https://github.com/nytimes/covid-19-data - NYT data github page
+### Database 2 (Counties) : https://github.com/nytimes/covid-19-data - NYT data github page
-### Database 4 : https://github.com/owid/covid-19-data - One World Data github page
-### Database 5 : https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-County/8xkx-amqh - Vaccination data (CDC)
+### Database 3 (Vaccinations) : https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-County/8xkx-amqh - Vaccination data (CDC)
 =======
 ## Project Focus:
 Our group topic is Hospital Bed Availability, something that we chose because of its importance in the face of the Covid-19 Pandemic, especially in regards to the difficulty of the early weeks of the pandemic where medical supplies were lacking, and there were difficulties in finding beds in hospitals to deal with the surge in patients.
 It is this projects intention to compile a database that can be utilized by healthcare and county officials to recognize when their healthcare systems begin to become overloaded.